E4rth/ColorBlender/ReadmeNuget.md

  ### Notes
  * Powered by .NET Standart 2.0

- * <b>Adobe Photoshop</b> uses slightly different algoritm and rounding to perform color blending, which means that you won't get an identical result.
+ * Adobe Photoshop uses slightly different algoritm and rounding to perform color blending, which means that you won't get an identical result.

  * Might be bugs.
 Please submit an issue if you find one.